 You can apply for different types of South African work visas including a general work visa, critical skills visa, intra-company transfer visa, and a business visa (if you want to start your own business in South Africa).

-Language requirements to work in South Africa
+2. What are the language requirements to work in South Africa?

 If you want to improve your English or learn any of the local South African languages, read our guide to language courses in South Africa to find out what is available and where.